 To begin with Reginald and Edith prospered in Chesham.
 Reginald was a councillor on Chesham Urban Council for years and was very active in the town.
 However, he had constant ill health following the war and may still have been suffering from the effects of shell shock.
 In 1928 his health had deteriorated to such a degree that he resigned from the council and gave up his business.
 It is not known whether he was able to continue to support his young family.

-In the 1939 Register Edith, Keith and Pamela are living alone in a caravan at the family home on Holloway Lane.
-Her mother Emily, now widowed, is the head of the household and has renamed it Mountview.
+At the time of the 1939 Register, Edith, Keith and Pamela were living alone in a caravan at the Pedder family home on Holloway Lane.
+Edith’s mother Emily, now widowed, is the head of the household at Canton and has renamed it Mountview.
 Keith, just 15 had already left school.
 He was working as a newspaper and bookseller assistant.
 Pamela was working as a draper’s assistant.
 In 1941 she married Desmond Gann.
 The following year their young son, Richard, was born in Amersham.
 Presumably Reginald Baker died around this time as in 1944 Edith remarried and became Mrs Ernest Hearn.
 Devastated by the loss of her son, Edith treasured the two wooden model Lancaster bombers that Harry Bourne and Peter Cooper made as POWs and presented her with after the war.

 Read more about how Dutch villagers in central Holland are keeping the memory of two forgotten north-east airmen alive after 76 years in this recently published article in the Dundee, Angus and Aberdeen Courier

 Roger Guernon, 514 Squadron Facebook page